Neighbours spin-offs: Sheila & CliveSheila & Clive is a five-part series that sees Sheila Canning (Mann) and Clive Gibbons (Paine) talking to each other via video call, as they deal with a temporary long-distance relationship. The first episode was released early on 22 November 2019.

+Robinson's RoundupRobinson's Roundup (also Karl's Catch-up, Terese's Takeover, Susie K's Recap, Harris' Rehash, Brennan's Best Bits and The Roundup Takeover) is an online video series recapping the events of the preceding week's events on Neighbours, which began when Neighbours resumed in September 2023.
+The series was conceived by cast member Stefan Dennis and the show's digital producer.
+Short clips from Neighbours are presented to camera by Paul Robinson (Dennis), who is later joined by other cast members Leo Tanaka (Tim Kano), Karl Kennedy (Alan Fletcher), Terese Willis (Rebekah Elmaloglou), Susan Kennedy (Jackie Woodburne), Jane Harris (Annie Jones) and Aaron Brennan (Matt Wilson).
+The introductory material includes metatextual references, semi-improvised squabbles between the various characters and impressions of each other's characters.

+Weekly episodes were uploaded to the Neighbours social media accounts, with the first season also uploaded to YouTube following its conclusion on 1 September 2024.
+The roundup concluded with a finale episode on 13 July 2025, in conjunction with the end of production on the main series.

 Music

 Several records were released in the 1980s.
 The Neighbours theme tune sung by Barry Crocker was released by BBC Records in 1988.
 It reached a peak of 84 on the UK Singles Chart.
 The Angry Anderson power ballad "Suddenly" which was featured in "Episode 523" was released in 1987, while the show's love theme "In Your Arms" by Lynne Hamilton was released in 1989.
 "Suddenly" was later covered by Sam Clark in 2010 for the show's 25th anniversary.
 Christmas With Your Neighbours is a collection of classic Christmas songs sung by the cast.
 It was released in 1989.

 In 1999, Sarah Beaumont (Nicola Charles) and Peter Hannay's (Nick Carrafa) wedding theme song, "Flowers" by Janine Maunder, was made available to purchase from the Neighbours website.
 Neighbours: The Music is a compilation album released in 2002, that contains music used on the show as well as the 2002 version of the theme tune.
 A DVD was also released under the same name, and featured music videos from former Neighbours actors.
 Delta Goodrem used her role as aspiring singer Nina Tucker to showcase her song "Born to Try" in the show.
 Within weeks of it being performed, "Born to Try" became the number one single in Australia.
 In 2007, Caitlin Stasey and Dean Geyer performed a duet titled "Unforgettable" on Neighbours as their characters Rachel Kinski and Ty Harper.
 The track was written by Geyer and made available to download on iTunes.

 In 2013, Saskia Hampele performed an original song titled "Letting You Know" on the show as her character Georgia Brooks and it was also released on iTunes.
 A new compilation album titled Neighbours: 30 Years was released in 2015 to celebrate the show's 30th anniversary.